|Nutrition Facts (per serving)|

 - 3 potatoes (sliced about 1/3 inch thick)

 - 1 tablespoon, plus 1/4 cup olive oil

 - 3 1/2 cups water (boiling)

 - 1/4 teaspoon turmeric

 - 3/4 cup nutritional yeast

-- Drain well, then spread half the potatoes in casserole dish.
+Drain well, then spread half the potatoes in a casserole dish.

-- Pour half of the sauce mixture over half of the potatoes in the casserole dish; add a layer of the remaining potatoes, then cover with remaining sauce.
+Pour half of the sauce mixture over half of the potatoes in the casserole dish.

 Add a layer of the remaining potatoes and cover with the remaining sauce.